DanielSmith/alap/editors/react-design/README.md

 Alap config editor built with React 19, Zustand + Immer, and Tailwind CSS.
 Custom-styled UI with SVG icons.

-I develop everything new to this editor first, and then have it ported to the others.
+I develop everything new to this editor first, and then port it to the others.

 ## Run